JoeyNiestroy/Delay-Embeddings-and-ML-Asset-Forecasting/README.md

 ![point_cloud](https://user-images.githubusercontent.com/106636917/232356769-cdfd1c00-59ac-4957-af59-89bcc504225c.JPG)

-The structure shows no obvious signs of patterns, but topological analysis may yield some results (beyond my current knowledge of mathmatics)
+The structure shows no obvious signs of patterns, but topological analysis may yield some results.

 ## Modeling and Results ##
 The target used for forecasting was the asset price 60min from embedding point.
 Training data was 100k sequential samples, test data was the last 40 sequential minutes.
 3 Common ML methods were tested for their application with the embeddings.
 The results are the following